What you do NOT need to do in Scrum!

 Remarks

 For all Project Management Institute PMI fans, the institute acquired Disciplined Agile Delivery DAD in 2019.
-The PMI-ACP is working on integrating agile approaches in the official PMI approach.
+The PMI-ACP is working on integrating agile approaches into the official PMI approach.

-An official definition of Scrum and the responsibilities of the team, product owner and Scrum master are documented in Scrum Guide.
+An official definition of Scrum and the responsibilities of the team, product owner, and Scrum master are documented in Scrum.

 The agile alliance provides a glossary of agile terms.